-(unless otherwise stated all information provided as at 28 February 2021)
+(unless otherwise stated all information provided as at 28 February 2022)

-Hargreaves Services PLC (Hargreaves) (7.64% of net assets) Cost: £3.65m.
-Value as at 28 February 2021, £3.25m
+Hargreaves Services PLC (Hargreaves) (10.09% of net assets)

-Hargreaves Services is a diversified group delivering key projects and services to the industrial and property sectors.
-The Distribution and Services division aims to generate sustainable profitability through operations across the energy and infrastructure sectors in the UK, Europe and Asia.
-The Property and Land division aims to generate value through the development and/or disposal of the companies' significant land bank which currently includes planning permission for 4,700 residential plots, and 4 million square feet of logistics and industrial space.
+Hargreaves is a diversified group delivering key projects and services to the industrial and property sectors.
+The Distribution and Services division aims to generate sustainable profitability through operations across the energy and infrastructure sectors in the UK, Europe, and Asia.
+The Property and Land division aims to generate value through the development and/ or disposal of the companies' significant land bank which includes planning for residential, logistics and industrial space.